 This shouldn’t come as a surprise as we are talking about investing your money.
 So there must be proper research done before making any move.
 One of the key drivers of Peter Lynch’s success is his extensive research.

-Peter Lynch believed in picking stocks one-by-one after thorough research rather than expecting a speculative platform to throw open a list of ‘good stocks’.
-Take one stock at a time, get acquainted with the company and the industry.
+Peter Lynch believed in picking stocks one by one after thorough research rather than expecting a speculative platform to throw open a list of ‘good stocks’.
+Take one stock at a time, and get acquainted with the company and the industry.

 Peter Lynch also kept the following points in mind when selecting stocks:

 Peter Lynch has one of the best books called One Up On Wall Street.
-In the book, he emphasises that one should avoid hot stocks.
+In the book, he emphasizes that one should avoid hot stocks.

 So that was all about peter lynch investing rules.
 Peter Lynch has attempted to provide a practical approach that could be easily adapted by retail investors.